aaronsaray/aaronsaray.com/_posts/2008-09-16-dtemplate-dynamic-template-system-for-static-designed-files.markdown

 #### Surf!

 You should be good to go!
-If you want, you can remove the 'verify' folder.
+If you want, you can remove the `verify` folder.

 ### Example

 I've included a really simple frames website as an example with the download.
-This was originally on http://myrx8.local as a test.
+This was originally on `http://myrx8.local` as a test.

 ### Todo and Known Issues